Signbank/FinSL-signbank/README.md

   changes, ever_).
 Remember that pull requests cannot be deleted, only closed, so making this mistake will live in the history of NZSL-signbank and FinSL forevermore.
 Ask me how I know.
+- Some Django views (search is known to be like this, but there might be others), evaluate querysets when the view code is loaded, not on every request.
+  This means that if something that affects the queryset results (for example, field choices, tags, allowedtags, etc) is modified, the view might not 'see' the changes until it is reloaded.
+If an issue along the lines of a data update not showing up in the UI is reported, a good first step is to restart the application.
+On Heroku, this is easily done via `heroku restart`.

 ### Differences between NZSL Signbank and FinSL Signbank